Stair Calculator

 What is the standard stair riser height?+

-The IRC sets a maximum of 7¾ inches and minimum of 4 inches for riser height.
+IRC §R311.7.5.1 sets a maximum of 7¾ inches and minimum of 4 inches.
 The most comfortable residential riser is 7–7¼ inches.
 All risers in a single staircase must be within ⅜ inch of each other — inconsistent riser heights are both a code violation and the leading cause of stair falls.
-The riser height is determined by your total rise divided by the number of risers — you don't choose it freely, you engineer toward it.
+The riser height is determined by your total rise divided by the number of risers — you engineer toward it, you don’t choose it freely.

 What is the minimum tread depth for stairs?+

-IRC minimum tread depth is 10 inches, measured horizontally from nosing to nosing.
+IRC §R311.7.5.2 minimum tread depth is 10 inches, measured nose-to-nose.
 The recommended comfortable range is 10–11 inches.
-Tread depth and riser height should sum to 17–18 inches for the most ergonomic stair.
-Very deep treads (over 12") on steep stairs feel awkward because your stride doesn't match the geometry — the 17–18 rule keeps the riser and tread proportional to natural walking stride.
+Tread depth and riser height should sum to 17–18 inches for the most ergonomic stair geometry.
+Very deep treads (over 12") on steep stairs feel awkward because the stride doesn’t match the geometry.

 How do I calculate stringer length?+